MARKETING TO DIFFERENT AGE DEMOGRAPHICS

 How to target Baby Boomers on social media

 Don’t assume they don’t use social media.
-As time goes by, more and more of this group are setting up social media accounts, embracing new platforms and downloading new apps, and becoming increasingly competent and comfortable with this technology.
+As time goes by, more and more of this group are setting up social media accounts, embracing new platforms, downloading new apps, and becoming increasingly competent and comfortable with this technology.
 Assuming that the whole of your Twitter following is sub-25 is a huge mistake to make.

 Take time to look at the analytics software on your social media pages for a breakdown of your audience, and consider publishing content and revising your marketing strategy to appeal to this demographic.